ev1313/dingsda/README.rst

 The library provides both simple, atomic constructs (such as integers of various sizes), as well as composite ones which allow you form hierarchical and sequential structures of increasing complexity.
 Construct features **bit and byte granularity**, easy debugging and testing, an **easy-to-extend subclass system**, and lots of primitive constructs to make your work easier:

 * Fields: raw bytes or numerical types
-* Structs and Sequences: combine simpler constructs into more complex ones
+* Structs: combine simpler constructs into more complex ones
 * Bitwise: splitting bytes into bit-grained fields
 * Adapters: change how data is represented
 * Arrays/Ranges: duplicate constructs